What is a Survival Job?

 Cons of Having a Survival Job:

-As mentioned before, survival jobs have its own fair share of advantage and disadvantage.
+As mentioned before, survival jobs have their fair share of advantages and disadvantages.
 Some of the cons of choosing a survival job include:

 1. Less paid: